Big and Tall Fit Guide

 Shopping directly from brands specializing in big and tall clothing is your best bet for a perfect fit.
 These companies design clothes for larger frames, so they nail details like extra length and room in the shoulders.
 For example, King Size offers a solid lineup of thermal shirts built for bigger guys.
 Similarly, DXL carries a range of thermal shirts designed for comfort and a reliable fit.
 When you buy from a specialist, you’re getting clothing built to solve the exact problems you face with mainstream apparel.

-Finding Thermals at Department Stores
+Your Guide to Shopping at Department Stores

 If you’re looking for affordable basics, department stores are a great place to check.
 Many have dedicated big and tall sections with competitive prices, making it easy to stock up.
 JCPenney features a variety of thermal tops, including classic waffle-knit henleys perfect for layering.
 Another solid option is Kohl's, which carries a selection of men's big and tall thermals in different styles.
 While the fit might not be as dialed-in as a specialty brand, they offer great convenience and value for everyday wear.